 Industrial Roundtable Covers Marketing, Fleet, Wastewater Issues

-Opportunities for uniform service growth were highlighted on April 21 in TRSA’s virtual Industrial Research and Roundtable session.
+Opportunities for uniform service growth were highlighted in TRSA’s recent Industrial Research and Roundtable session.
 It featured data presented by the Yes& agency, TRSA’s consultant on its Market Recovery and Expansion project, from the portion of this consumer and decision-maker research most relevant to the industry’s industrial sector.

 Findings discussed included data that quantifies the degree to which uniforms convey quality, safety and confidence to consumers of wearer businesses.
 Chief among those that benefit from uniforms’ value for conveying trust, for example, are utilities, delivery services, restaurants, home services and auto repair.
 This impact is greater for these industries than retailers who outfit their salespeople.